 The scrapbooking aesthetic is really impactful and highly creative, without necessarily requiring a lot of skill.
 A lot of these journals tend to be filled with cut outs, ticket stubs, and the like with minimal writing or drawing.

-There are also lots of advantages to this kind of journaling; check out this list of benefits of crafting.
+There are also lots of advantages to keeping this kind of journal; check out this list of benefits of crafting.